8 signs you may have PCOS

 Can I reverse hair loss from PCOS?

-Yes, spironolactone is prescribed off-label to treat hair loss in women.
+Yes, spironolactone*, a popular off-label medication for acne is also prescribed off-label to treat hair loss in women.
 Elevated 5-AR, the enzyme responsible for the conversion of testosterone into DHT, has been detected in women with PCOS.
 In the presence of high AR-5 and elevated testosterone, women with PCOS will experience excessive testosterone to DHT conversion.
 During the synthesis of testosterone to DHT, hair follicles are permanently damaged26 causing hair to fall out and unable to regrow.
-This type of hair loss occurs in both women and men.27
+This type of hair loss occurs in both women and men.27 Testosterone DHT, and DHEA, also cause overactive sebaceous glands (oily skin) and sticky skin cells (retention hyperkeratosis).
+Both sebaceous glands and retention hyperkeratosis lead to plugged hair follicles that are the basis of acne.

 High testosterone and DHT cause female pattern hair loss at the top of the scalp along the part.
 The part continues to widen as more hair is lost.
 Male pattern hair loss caused by high DHT and testosterone causes hair loss at the top of the scalp and along the hairline.
 Female hair loss may be successfully treated with spironolactone.
 Spironolactone reduces DHT, and Rogaine (minoxidil) stimulates new hair growth.